 If your Galaxy S22 is the dual-SIM version (dual standby only), The SIM card tray has two slots, and you can use two SIM cards concurrently.

 Please note the location of the SIM card tray on Galaxy S22 Ultra is on the right side of the USB-C port.
 But on Galaxy S22 and S22+, it is on the left side.

 You should eject the SIM card tray with the ejection pin included in Galaxy S22 box.
 When ejecting the tray, you need to make sure you do NOT insert the pin into the microphone!!!

 Again, Galaxy S22 has no 3.5mm headphone jack.
 All “wired” gadgets, including the wall charger (to charge Galaxy S22 battery), have to share a single USB-C port on the bottom.

 So, this USB-C port is often referred to as a multipurpose jack.
-You may connect different types of USB accessories, for example, USB-C headphones, USB thumb drive (even a portable drive), Ethernet adapter, external display/monitor, mouse, keyboard.
+You may connect different types of USB accessories, for example, USB-C headphones, USB thumb drive (even a portable drive), Ethernet adapter, external display/monitor, mouse, and keyboard.